-i Bollards and high visibility flagging
+2.5.2.1 Bollards and high visibility flagging

-The heritage sites that are to be protected from impacts should be made highly visible and off-limits during construction and operation.
+The heritage sites that are to be protected from impacts should be made highly visible and offlimits during construction and operation.

 Zone definition should be erected between construction zones and heritage items to protect them from accidental impacts.
 These zones will form no-construction buffers, where construction activity causing ground disturbance is not permitted.

-Construction buffer zones will be at least 10 m, except for a 5 m buffer around HNE14 (granite tors) and marked by the project archaeologist with assistance by a qualified surveyor.
-Flagging will be present for the life of the project unless ACEN determines after construction has ceased that the risk to inadvertent impacts is minimal, which would permit the removal of protection.
+Construction buffer zones will be at least 10 m, except for a 5 m buffer around HNE14 (granite tors), and will be marked by the project archaeologist with assistance by a qualified surveyor.

+Flagging will be present for the life of the project unless ACEN Australia determines after construction has ceased that the risk to inadvertent impacts is minimal, which would permit the removal of protection.